OuailT/Weather-app-Rest-Api/src/Readme.md

 [x] get the value from the input by console.log //
 [x] give the input value attribute // onChange to get the value [x] create submit function
+[x] Create Initial data to display on refresh
+[x] create a state called weatherIcons with an objects of all the icons [x] create a function who takes icons, color to display the weather based on the id of the weather [x] include the function on submit
+[] include the state inside i tag